ShyAssassin/Stable-Diffusion-Bot/README.md

-# Stable-Defusion-Bot
+# Stable-Diffusion-Bot
-A discord bot that allows users to request stable defusion images
+A discord bot that allows users to request stable diffusion images

 ## Installation